sascha245/vue-typedi/README.md

 - `@Inject()` to inject a service in your Vue components or other services.

 - `@Injectable()` allows us to inject the services in non service classes.
-**Note**: When using this decorator, the services will be injected in the prototype of the decorated class.

 ## License